oyarsa/graphmind/src/paper/gpt/CLI.md

 Evaluate a paper's approval based on annotated papers with PETER-queried papers.

-The input is the output of `paper.asap`, i.e. the output of `gpt.annotate_paper` (papers with extracted scientific terms) and `gpt.classify_contexts` (citations contexts classified by polarity) with the related papers queried through the PETER graph.
+The input is the output of `gpt.summarise_related_peter`.
+This are the PETER-queried papers with the related papers summarised.

 The output is the input annotated papers with an approval/rejection label.